go-arlo/go-arlo-wallet/jupiter-swap-agent/README.md

 2. Check Turnkey and Solana RPC connectivity
 3. Display current wallet balance
 4. Start the interactive chat interface
-5. Show warnings if API keys are not configured

 **Note**: The agent is fully self-contained and does not require the wallet delegation service to be running.